tmux/tmux/.github/CONTRIBUTING.md

 Also include:

-- Your platform (Linux, OS X, or whatever).
+- Your platform (Linux, macOS, or whatever).

 - A brief description of the problem with steps to reproduce.